-If you want to charge these devices when the computer is in hibernation mode or turned off, and the computer is not connected to ac power, do the following:
+To charge these devices when the computer is in hibernation mode or turned off, and the computer is not connected to ac power, do the following:

-- For Windows[®] 7: Start the Power Manager program, click the Global Power Settings tab, and then follow the instructions on the screen. - For Windows 10: Start the Lenovo Settings program, click Power, and then follow the instructions on the screen.
+- For Windows 7: Start the Power Manager program, click the Global Power Settings tab, and then follow the instructions on the screen. - For Windows 10: Start the Lenovo Settings program, click POWER, and then follow the instructions on the screen.

-For instructions on how to start the programs, see "Accessing Lenovo programs" on page 16.
+For instructions on how to start the programs, see "Accessing Lenovo programs" on page 12.

 Attention: When you attach a USB cable to this connector, ensure that the USB mark is facing upward.
-Otherwise the connector might get damaged.
+Otherwise the connector might be damaged.